darktable-org/dtdocs/content/module-reference/processing-modules/demosaic.md

 In dual demosaic algorithms (e.g. _RCD + VNG4_) the sensor data is demosaiced twice, first by _RCD_, _AMaZE_ or _Markesteijn 3-pass_ and then by _VNG4_.
 Both sets of demosaiced data are retained for subsequent processing.

-The data from the high frequency algorithm is then analysed for _local data change_ and, using a threshold (there is a bit more of maths involved here), the ouput image is written pixel-by-pixel for each color channel using data from each demosaic algorithm weighed by the local data change.
+The data from the high frequency algorithm is then analysed for _local data change_ and, using a threshold (there is a bit more of maths involved here), the output image is written pixel-by-pixel for each color channel using data from each demosaic algorithm weighed by the local data change.

 In general, areas with greater detail are demosaiced by the algorithm best suited to that purpose (_RCD, AMaZe, Markesteijn 3-pass_) and any flat areas (like blue sky) are demosaiced using the second algorithm (_VNG4_).